oracle/weblogic-kubernetes-operator/documentation/3.2/content/security/openshift.md

 #### Security requirements to run WebLogic in OpenShift

-WebLogic Server Kubernetes Operator images starting with version 3.1 and WebLogic Server images obtained from Oracle Container Registry after August 2020 have an `oracle` user with UID 1000 with the default group set to `root`.
+WebLogic Kubernetes Operator images starting with version 3.1 and WebLogic Server images obtained from Oracle Container Registry after August 2020 have an `oracle` user with UID 1000 with the default group set to `root`.